Optimizing Entanglement Manipulation via Algebraic-Geometric Decompositions and Semidefinite Programming Hierarchies: Introduction

+$\mathcal{E}$ is deterministically implementable under SEP channels if and only if Eq.~\eqref{eq:generalSEPopt} is 1 when the figure of merit $\tr{M(\mathcal{E},\tau)S}$ is the success probability of implementing $\mathcal{E}$.
+Despite the importance of testing deterministic implementability, the relevant computational problems indicate that this test is also computationally hard in general~\cite{BKS17,BHKN19}.

-When considering the probabilistic and zero-error implementation of a non-local operation $\mathcal{E}$, we can observe that the optimization problem can be formulated in a more constrained form as follows:
+To extend the analysis beyond the deterministic regime, we consider a probabilistic and zero-error implementation scenarios.
+In this setting, the corresponding optimization problem can be formulated in a more constrained form as follows:

 where $\vv$ is a subspace in the composite system, which arises when we require zero-error implementation.
+For example, consider the case where $\mathcal{E}$ represents the preparation of a pure entangled state $\phi$, and the success probability is used as the figure of merit.
+In this setting, $M(\mathcal{E},\tau)=\phi\otimes\overline{\tau}$ and $S$ is the Choi operator of a (probabilistic) SEP channel that inputs a resource state $\tau$ and outputs a state $\rho\propto\ptr{R}{(\idop\otimes\overline{\tau})S}$, where $\ptr{R}{\cdot}$ denotes the partial trace of the resource system.
+The zero-error constraint imposes $\rho=\phi$.
+This condition allows us to set

-Problems of the form given in Eq.~\eqref{eq:SEPopt} are often referred to as range-constrained SEP optimization problems.
-Even in this problem, low levels of the DPS hierarchy cannot effectively approximate the solution because the relaxed problem significantly increases the feasible region (see Fig.~\ref{fig:diagram}).
-Therefore, many heuristic methodologies have been developed to solve Eq.~\eqref{eq:SEPopt} for specific $M$ and $\vv$, resulting in identifying the entanglement cost of various non-local operations~\cite{YDY14,SG11,YGC12,BCJRWY15,SM16,CY16}.
-However, each has only succeeded in solving a specific problem and lacks a unified perspective.
-This makes it challenging to systematically compute Eq.~\eqref{eq:SEPopt} for general cases.
+Problems of the form given in Eq.~\eqref{eq:SEPopt} are often referred to as \textit{range-constrained SEP optimization problems} in this paper.
+Even in this problem, low levels of the DPS hierarchy fail to yield tight bound because the relaxed problem significantly enlarges the feasible region in many cases (see Fig.~\ref{fig:diagram}).